bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 While what specific schema language is chosen is somewhat unimportant in theory, at Buf, we think it should be [Protobuf](https://protobuf.dev/):

 - [Avro](https://avro.apache.org/) has a lot of similarities, but falls short as a schema language to use across your entire stack.
-Importantly, Avro is unable to support forwards compatibility.
-Because of how Avro's binary format works, if you add a field to a schema, a reader will be unable to decode an Avro message without the latest version of the schema.
-Therefore in practice, readers must always have access to the exact schema the writer used to produce a message.
-This makes Avro largely impractical for network APIs, and Avro's adoption has largely been limited to big data use cases.
+Avro's adoption has largely been limited to big data.
+Importantly, because of quirks in how Avro's binary format works, there are very few schema changes that are backward and forward compatible.
+In practice, a reader will be unable to reliably decode an Avro message without access to the exact version of the schema used to write it.
+This makes Avro largely impractical for network APIs, and no production-grade RPC framework using Avro has ever been widely adopted.
 Additionally, tooling is heavily focused on the JVM.
 - JSON is a universal language that is useful as a human-readable representation of your data, but is inefficient as an interchange format, since every key is consistently duplicated across messages as a long-form string.
 This is especially problematic for high-throughput streaming data use cases.
 While tools like [JSON Schema](https://json-schema.org/) help solve the inherent freeform nature of JSON interchange, JSON's drawbacks make JSON Schema fall short as a modern schema language.
 - SQL has in effect become a schema language of sorts for data lakes via `CREATE TABLE` statements.
 Given SQL's widespread use in big data, this is useful at one end of the spectrum.
 However, SQL is not a schema language appropriate for all parts of your stack; you'd never use `CREATE TABLE` statements to describe the shape of your RPCs and there's no tooling to do so.
 SQL just isn't great for structured data: nested types and lists need to be projected into sub-tables, and the mapping to language-specific objects or structs is less than obvious.
 - Other Protobuf-like products like [Apache Thrift™](https://thrift.apache.org/), [Cap'n Proto](https://capnproto.org/), [Flatbuffers](https://flatbuffers.dev/), and many others all have their pros and cons, but in the end, they aren't widely differentiated and aren't widely used.